synpse-hq/metrics-nats-example-app/README.md

-# CPU and Memory gathering example application with NATS
+# Synpse CPU and Memory application with NATS

 Example application which gathers `CPU` and `Memory` stats (see `pkg/metricsbridge/config/config.yaml` for all metrics) and sending them to NATS (topic `metrics`) running on the same device.
 Application from first sight might look bit complicated (but it is not).